 Beth Kille – Music Director

-Beth Kille is an award-winning performing songwriter, an audio engineer/producer, a songwriting instructor, the Executive Producer of the Madison Area Music Association Awards, the host of Madison’s Chick Singer Night, the co-founder of Flannel Fest, the Music Director for Girls & Ladies Rock Camp Madison and a mom.
-She co-founded Girls and Ladies Rock Camp Madison in 2010, and is continually amazed at the fantastic campers, staff and community members she has had the opportunity to partner with on this journey.
+Beth Kille is an award-winning singer-songwriter from Madison, WI who has been performing her original music since 2000.
+In addition to performing with the Beth Kille Band, she is also a member of the trio Gin, Chocolate & Bottle Rockets and the band Kerosene Kites.
+When not performing, Beth serves as the Music Director for Girls Rock Camp Madison, a songwriting instructor, the co-founder/producer of Flannel Fest, producer/engineer at Studio Gusto, and is a mom.
+She co-founded Girls and Ladies Rock Camp Madison in 2010, and is continually amazed at the fantastic campers, staff, and community members she has had the opportunity to partner with on this journey.
 Her life’s mission is to inspire those around her to embrace their creativity!
 For more on Beth, please visit www.bethkille.com.

 Current Camp Instructors and Staff